lucapette/web/main/content/writing/my-product-development-principles.md

 ## Monorepo

-I discuss these principles in no particular order but starting from monorepo feels right because the principle behind is very representative of the whole article.
-First off, I compromised on this (as the first CTO at Marley Spoon) and never regretted a technical/leadership decision more.
-On the bright side, it's with that experience that I refined my views on monorepo.
-Back then (spring of 2014), the tooling was much worse than it now and that's how I justified the compromise to myself.
+I discuss these principles in no particular order but starting from monorepo feels right because the principle behind is very representative of the driving force behind these principles.

+First of all, I compromised on this (as the first CTO at Marley Spoon) and never regretted a technical/leadership decision more.
+On the bright side, this experience refined and solidified my views on monorepo.
+Back then (spring of 2014), the tooling was much worse than it is now and that's how I justified the compromise to myself.
 Now I know that tooling, while very relevant to developer experience, is a secondary argument for monorepo adoption.

-The core argument is simplicity. _Especially_ when starting a new project.
-One repo, one CI pipeline, all code flows through the same place, sharing a library has no friction.
+The core argument for adoption is simplicity. _Especially_ when starting a new project.
+One repo, one CI pipeline setup, all code changes flow through the same place, sharing a library has no friction.
+You get it.

 I know there are counterarguments to these points I'm making here.
 I intend to write about that soon (™).
 I will link the article back here when it's out.
-It goes without saying I don't think there are reasonable arguments for a polyrepo organization.
+It goes without saying I think there are **no** reasonable arguments for polyrepo setups.

 As I was saying, the core argument is simplicity.
 Now, since it's the first time I mention it, it's worth underlining a couple of points: